 - 1) Setting any of the reserved bits in the configuration words. - 2) Setting any parameter to a value outside of its valid range.
-This includes setting the Lower Word of the Starting Speed to a value greater than 999. - 3) You configure two or more inputs to have the same function, such as two CW Limit Switches.
-(An error does not occur if both are configured as General Purpose Inputs.) - 4) Setting the Stall Detection Enable Bit without configuring the SMD17E2 to use its built in encoder. - 5) Setting the Input Configuration bits for any input to "111".
-See table R5.4 on page 62 for more information.
+This includes setting the Lower Word of the Starting Speed to a value greater than 999. - 3) Configuring the two inputs to have the same function, such as two CW Limit Switches.
+(An error does not occur if both are configured as General Purpose Inputs.) - 4) Setting the Stall Detection Enable Bit without configuring the SMD23E2 or SMD24E2 to use its built in encoder. - 5) Setting the Input Configuration bits for any input to "111".
+See table R5.4 on page 64 for more information.